Empirical quantification of predictive uncertainty due to model discrepancy by training with an ensemble of experimental designs: an application to ion channel kinetics: Results

 When training our models, we use a restriction of the usual parameter space to fit the data by assuming some fixed value, \(\lambda\), for the maximal conductance, \(g\).
 In this way, we reformulate the optimisation problem slightly such that Equation~\ref{eqn:parameter_estimation} becomes

 where \(\Theta_\lambda\) is the subset of parameter space where the maximal conductance is fixed to \(\lambda g\).
 For each repeat of each protocol, we solve this optimisation problem for each scaling factor, \(\lambda \in \left\{\frac{1}{4}, \frac{1}{2}, 1, 2, 4 \right\}\).
-These calculations are almost identical to those used in the computation of \emph{profile likelihoods} \citep{kreutz_profile_2013}.
+These calculations are identical to those used in the computation of \emph{profile likelihoods} under the assumption of additive IID Gaussian errors \citep{bates_nonlinear_1988}.

 Next, we fit these restricted parameter-space models to the same dataset and assess their predictive power under the application of a validation protocol.
 We do this for each possible pair of training and validation protocols.